masterzdran/masterzdran.github.io/_posts/2019-09-15-learning-path-react.markdown

 # learning-path-react
 So I decided to learn reactjs and I'll record the steps that I took throught the journey.

+CMUnity is an open-source project, where i'll build feature by feature application until reach the main goal: Build a community portal where communities can manage their own user groups meetups.

 # Journey
 Project [CMUnity](https://masterzdran.github.io/learning-path-react/).